Abhisarika

 Ramsha & Siriesha

-Ramsha Darbha, who wrote free-lance to Abhisarika earlier, took over the reins of Abhisarika and with the able assistance of wife Siriesha, continued the mission started by their predecessor.
+Ramsha Darbha, who wrote freelance for Abhisarika earlier, took over the reins of Abhisarika and, with the able assistance of his wife Siriesha, continued the mission started by their predecessor.
 Soon the names Ramsha & Siriesha became inseparable from Abhisarika.

-Ramsha was a truly versatile personality – a poet, writer, playwright and literary critic, well versed with English, Sanskrit and Telugu literature, and an eloquent speaker and an imposing personality.
-With his worldly wisdom, rich experience and exposure to diverse social milieu, Ramsha had met instant success with Abhisarika.
-Ramsha and Siriesha together made a wonderful team in dispelling sexual myths and misconceptions in the community and in helping thousands and thousands of anguished individuals and couples – young and old – to overcome their sexual and marital difficulties.
+Ramsha and Sirisha Ramsha was a truly versatile personality – a poet, writer, playwright, and literary critic, well-versed in English, Sanskrit, and Telugu literature, as well as an eloquent speaker and an imposing personality.
+With his worldly wisdom, rich experience, and exposure to diverse social milieus, Ramsha met instant success with Abhisarika.
+Ramsha and Siriesha together made a wonderful team in dispelling sexual myths and misconceptions in the community and in helping thousands of anguished individuals and couples to overcome their sexual and marital difficulties.

-In the days when resources – leave alone formal training – in Sexology was almost non-existent in India, the works of Havelock Ellis, Marie Stopes, Edwin Hirsch, David Cauldwell, John Money, David Reuben, AP Pillay, and the Sexology magazine published from New York helped build the knowledge base of the Ramsha-Siriesha team.
-This was in addition to the rich Indian treatises of erotica, like the Kama Sutra of Vatsyayana, Rati Rahasya of Kokkoka, Ananga Ranga of Kalyanamalla, Panchasayaka of Jyothitisa, Rati Ratna Pradeepika of Proudhadevaraya, Nagara Sarvaswam of Padmasri, among a host of others.
+In days when resources – leave alone formal training – in Sexology were almost non-existent in India, the works of Havelock Ellis, Marie Stopes, Edwin Hirsch, David Cauldwell, John Money, David Reuben, AP Pillay, and the Sexology magazine published from New York helped build the knowledge base of the Ramsha-Siriesha team.
+This was in addition to rich Indian treatises on erotica, like the Kama Sutra of Vatsyayana, Rati Rahasya of Kokkoka, Ananga Ranga of Kalyanamalla, Panchasayaka of Jyothitisa, Rati Ratna Pradeepika of Proudhadevaraya, and Nagara Sarvaswam of Padmasri, among many others.

 Ramsha’s incisive editorials carried immense popularity.
-Through the editorials he gave calls for numerous social / statutory changes such as legalization of abortion, increasing the marriageable age for boys and girls as means of population control, women’s rights and the like.
+Through them, he advocated for numerous social and statutory changes such as the legalization of abortion, raising the marriageable age for population control, women’s rights, and more.

-Through the early part of the 3 decades of journey of sex-educating the masses, Ramsha had to face intimidation, criticism, humiliation and virtual ostracizing by his contemporaries, but undeterred by adversity, he relentlessly continued his pursuit.
+Through the early three decades of this journey, Ramsha faced intimidation, criticism, humiliation, and virtual ostracization by contemporaries, but undeterred by adversity, he relentlessly continued his pursuit.

-Siriesha died of a heart ailment in 1982 at the age of 47.
-Ramsha passed away in 1990 at 67 in a car accident.
+Siriesha passed away from a heart ailment in 1982 at age 47.
+Ramsha passed away in 1990 at age 67 in a car accident.

-The responsibility of the magazine was taken in 1990 by their elder son Dr. Poosha Darbha, a PhD in Human Genetics and a trained sexuality counsellor and therapist, who continues to publish the magazine in addition to the web sites www.abhisarika.com (English) and www.abhisarika.in (Telugu).
+Responsibility for the magazine was taken over in 1990 by their elder son, Dr. Poosha Darbha, a PhD in Human Genetics and a trained sexuality counselor and therapist.
+He continues to publish the magazine in addition to the websites www.abhisarika.com (English) and www.abhisarika.in (Telugu).

 Dr. Poosha Darbha

-Poosha Darbha obtained his Doctorate degree in Human Genetics from Andhra University, India.
-He is a Fellow of the Council of Sex Education and Parenthood International, a life member of the Indian Association of Sex Educators, Counselors and Therapists and was a member of the American Association of Sex Educators, Counselors and Therapists (AASECT), Society for Scientific Study of Sexuality (SSSS), British Association of Sex and Marital Therapy (BASMT), among others.
-He has served on the exceutive committee of the CSEPI and was a former editor for its official newsletter.
-He has been practicing in Psychosexual Medicine since 1989 in Andhra Pradesh, India.
+Dr. Poosha Darbha Poosha Darbha obtained his Doctorate degree in Human Genetics from Andhra University, India.
+He is a Fellow of the Council of Sex Education and Parenthood International (CSEPI), a life member of the Indian Association of Sex Educators, Counselors and Therapists, and former member of AASECT, SSSS, and BASMT.
+He served on the executive committee of CSEPI and was former editor of its official newsletter.
+He has been practicing Psychosexual Medicine since 1989 in Andhra Pradesh, India.

-He is currently the editor of the oldest Indian sexology magazine 'Abhisarika' meant for the lay public and published in the Indian language Telugu.
-He has written and published a number of books on Sexual Medicine, HIV/AIDS, the Kama Sutra, STDs and Menstruation and other topics in the vernacular Telugu.
-He has delivered radio talks and innumerable public talks on sexual health and hiv.
+He is currently the editor of the oldest Indian sexology magazine 'Abhisarika' meant for the lay public and published in Telugu.
+He has written and published a number of books on Sexual Medicine, HIV/AIDS, the Kama Sutra, STDs, Menstruation, and other topics.
+He has also delivered radio talks and public lectures on sexual health.

-In public life, Dr. Poosha is an active member in Rotary, and has served as District Governor of the Rotary International District 3020 (encompassing over 70 Rotary clubs in the north coastal part of Andhra Pradesh India) in 2013-14.
+He answers sex questions through online medical portals like Lybrate, Practo, iCliniq, CareClues, and HealthcareMagic.
+In public life, Dr. Poosha is an active member of Rotary, having served as District Governor of Rotary International District 3020 in 2013-14.

 PUBLISHED WORKS – BOOKS